-Babis Dermitzakis discusses in his article, "Some Observations about the Suicide of the Adulteress in the Modern Novel," that in three major male-authored European novels -- Madam Bovary, Anna Karenina, and Thérèse Raquin -- the protagonists are wives who commit adultery that ends in suicide.
+Babis Dermitzakis posits in his article "Some Observations about the Suicide of the Adulteress in the Modern Novel" that in three major male-authored European novels -- Madame Bovary, Anna Karenina, and Thérèse Raquin -- the protagonists are wives who commit adultery ending in suicide.
 In contrast, texts by women authors of the period show no similar description and perception of adultery by women.
-Dermitzakis suspects that the male writers did not simply fictionalize a specific social behavior or condition; rather, they likely imported their own prejudices about female adultery -- and more generally about female sensuality -- into their writing.
+Dermitzakis suspects that the male writers did not simply fictionalize a specific social behavior or condition; rather, they likely imported their own prejudices about women's adultery -- and more generally about women's sexuality -- into their writing.
 Biographical evidence of the three authors appears to support such a hypothesis.

 "Some Observations about the Suicide of the Adulteress in the Modern Novel."

 This text has been double-blind peer reviewed by 2+1 experts in the field.

 The above text, published by Purdue University Press ©Purdue University, has been downloaded 2413 times as of 07/29/14.
 Note: the download counts of the journal's material are since Issue 9.1 (March 2007), since the journal's format in pdf (instead of in html 1999-2007).

 CLCWeb: Comparative Literature and Culture is published by Purdue University Press ©Purdue University in open access.
 Please support the journal: Click here for more information and to make your donation online.